shirsbrunner/shirsbrunner.github.io/src/articles/20230401_gridtype/article.md

 An additional issue is currently visible on this page.
 Sometimes, flexbox for the writing-mode:vertical-lr and text-orientation:upright containers is not working properly.
 This is based on the fact, that, similar to the dropdowns, flexbox behaviour changes if writing-mode changes (on the container).
 See the [w3.org-flexbox documentation](https://www.w3.org/TR/css-flexbox-1/#flex-flow-property) for details (it's a bit further down).
 Currently, I'm not sure on how to handle this.
 Also - somehow, firefox reacts with reorganizing the flexcontainer when opening inspect mode...

 Furthermore firefox (not chrome / safari) seems to be doing something strange to the space character in the vertical-lr/upright text.
 While an empty space is placed, where the character would be, the character itself is shifted a bit.
 I'm not sure, if this is related to the typeface or a browser text rendering issue.

+## Small update december 2024
+This now has a different sample-text (among with all other articles for typography).
+I decided to change the vertical-text example to just one. "writing-mode: vertical-lr", flexbox and multiple columns next to eachother just don't seem to work for the purpose, when mixing different writing modes in a page.
+I might have been close with block-size and inline-size (where it's possible to limit the height of the vertical paragraph) - but I ran into another problem with flexbox.
+The space-character-bug in firefox is still here however and chrome still adds bigger spaces between the characters with text-orientation:upright.